Nikon D70 vs Olympus E-M5 II

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the D70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the D70 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D70 was succeeded by the Nikon D70s.
+Both the D70 and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+The D70 was replaced by the Nikon D70s, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So how do things add up?
 Is the Nikon D70 better than the Olympus E-M5 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.